yuehaowang/pylash_engine/README.md

 *Release Date: 1/10/2016*

-1. Added `LineEdit` class in `ui` module to add single-line input box.
+1. Added `LineEdit` class in `ui` module to create single-line input box.
 2. Added `RankingSystem` in `system` module, which connect server and send requests to add/get ranking.
 3. Added `RankingServer` in `net` module, which is a `socket` server used with `RankingSystem`.
 4. Bugfix: cannot use `onComplete`&`onStart`&`onUpdate` property in `TweenLite`.